zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 The person I trust to produce the best podcast scri pts on the Internet is our very own Dr. Lucy Tse.

 From Los Angeles, California, I'm Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again right here on ESL Podca st